Home About Us Bonspiels Calendar Game of Curling Map Membership Photo Galleries Schedules Scores & Standings Rentals Youth Curling

 time; that is they are on the ice and ready to throw the first rock by your scheduled time.

-start your game and fit your team members in when they arrive.
+the opponent skip, start your game and fit your team members in when they

 · Early draws have time restraints.
 No new end begins after